soundpress/RulesOfNYC/docs/c19/index.rst

 *§ 62-15 Requirements &amp; Prohibitions – Self-Dealing.* ::

-(a) A Broker must not directly or indirectly buy for himself or herself any interest in a Medallion listed with the Broker without first disclosing that fact in writing to the owner.
+(a) A Broker must not directly or indirectly buy or otherwise acquire for himself or herself, nor may a Related Party acquire any interest in a Medallion listed with the Broker without first disclosing that fact in writing to the owner and obtaining the owner's written consent to such transaction, in the form and manner prescribed by the Commission.
+Where the Broker has an interest in such purchase or acquisition, the Broker may not charge a fee for his or her services.